mathewlowry/myhub-gpt/analysis/experiments 2 3 4 _ analysis.md

 Nevertheless I thought I'd try and combine what I've learnt so far:

 * created [[prompt 2e - framework]]
-* applied it to the above EU anti-Disinfo programme: see [[ChatGPT-EU_Misinformation_Program_Model]]
+* applied it to the above EU anti-Disinfo programme: see [[c-3_allnotes-response-p-2c-EU_Misinformation_Program_Model]]
 * producing this:

 ![[c-3_allnotes-response-p-2e-EUDisinfo-1.jpeg]]

-This conversation, I suspect, could continue for a while, but this experiment has been productive enough.
+This conversation, I suspect, could continue for a while, but this experiment has already produced enough food for thought.

 ---
 ### Other ideas